 We finally get to technology.2 The “code is law” issue will be considered in a future post.
 Ethereum provides the software and platform to program and execute contracts.
 This means that transactions envisaged in a given deal can be triggered at a pre-established date and/or by action (or lack thereof) of one of the parties involved.
 Contractual transactions are thus automatically executed and, since the parties have direct access to digital currency, payments should smoothly occur.
 Programming such a contract should not be complicated.

-For example, if a contractual payment is due on a particular date, the program can check the digital currency balance of the payee a few days before and issue an alert if it is short of the amount expected.
-If you are a software developer, this is simple to program and can be done with a few lines of code.
+For example, if a contractual payment is due on a particular date, the program can check the digital currency balance of the payee a few days before and issue an alert if it is short of the expected amount.
+If you are a software developer, this is simple to program and can be done with a few code lines.
 Many other things can also be checked or programmed before, during and after transactions are made.

-Note then that when we take a closer look from the technology viewpoint, we see that smart contracts are actually automated contracts.
-That is, contracts agreed among two or more parties whose execution is accomplished via one or more algorithms running on a blockchain platform which guarantees secured and trusted implementation.
+Note that when we take a closer look from the technology viewpoint, we see that smart contracts are actually automated contracts.
+That is, contracts agreed upon among two or more parties whose execution is accomplished via one or more algorithms running on a blockchain platform that guarantees secured and trusted implementation.
 So smart here becomes a synonym of automation.
-Automation has been going on for centuries now, and while nowadays is accelerating at rapid pace, it is indeed not the new kid on the block(chain).
+Automation has been going on for centuries now, and while nowadays it is accelerating at a rapid pace, it is indeed not the new kid on the block(chain).
 The real innovation here is that now we can run automated contracts over the Internet in a secure fashion.

 So, how smart are smart contracts?